gokriznastic/deep-learning-presentation/README.md

-# DLSlides_TeX
+# Deep Learning Presentation

-A (seminar) presentation on basics of Deep Learning made using TeX.
+An introductory (seminar) presentation on basics of Deep Learning made using TeX for my CS581 course.